shaynelarocque/AIDatePlanner/readme.md

 The AI Date Planner project originated as an experimental AI-based tool for the AI Edge Cases research project under Technoculture, Art, and Games (TAG) institute at Concordia University.

-This project is an embodiment of probing the limits of social, political, and ethical acceptability in AI applications for public engagement.
-It explores how AI may seep into important life decision-making, in this case, choosing a partner, in a manner that is simple and rich for the user.
+This project is a tongue-in-cheek modernization of old-school "Love-O-Meter" machines often found in penny arcades, created to explore the limits of social, political, and ethical acceptability in AI applications for public engagement.
+It explores how future powerful AI may seep into important life decision-making, in this case, choosing a perfect partner for ones self, commodified as an arcade machine.

-It uses artificial intelligence to create a unique date plan for the user.
+It uses AI to create a unique date plan for the user.
 The application uses machine learning models to analyze a photo of the user, their location, and the current season to generate a plan that matches their look and location.
-The project makes use of OpenAI's GPT-3.5-turbo, Google Maps API, Hugging Face's inference API, and your device's built-in camera.
-The frontend is built using HTML, CSS, and JavaScript.
+The project makes use of OpenAI's ChatGPT, Google Maps API, Hugging Face's inference API, and your device's built-in camera.
+The frontend is built using HTML, CSS, and JavaScript (Featuring a Midjourney-generated image of a Love-O-Meter)

 ## Setup and Configuration